Smart Lifting vs Full Automation: Finding the Balance in Manufacturing Efficiency

 The Hidden Costs of Robotics

-Whilst automation offers clear benefits in some settings, it can also introduce hidden costs that don’t always show up in a spreadsheet.
-Robotic systems, for example, typically require dedicated floor space and safety zones.
-This is worth considering, as floor space is usually a valuable resource, and it could be better utilised by maximising the production line.
-As is the way with any new machinery, full operational and maintenance training will be required.
-Repairs and reprogramming are time-consuming and costly, and complete reliance on machinery can exacerbate this.
-In addition to training, safety standards may require additional safeguards and documentation to ensure compliance.
+Automation offers clear benefits in some settings but it also introduces hidden costs that don’t always show up in a spreadsheet.
+Robotic systems, for example, usuall need a lot of floor space and safety zones.
+Floor space is a valuable resource, so it could be better used by maximizing the production line.

-Addressing Labour Challenges with Smart Lifting
+Addressing Labor Challenges with Smart Lifting

 Case Study Highlight: Broman Logistics streamline operations with advanced automation and vacuum lifts.

-“The vacuum lifter has been easy to use and all employees who have used it are positive,” - Elina Kuusipuska, Logistics Project Manager.
+“The vacuum lifter has been easy to use.
+And all employees who have used it are positive,” - Elina Kuusipuska, Logistics Project Manager.

 Smart Lifting as a Stepping Stone to Automation

-Smart lifting doesn’t compete with automation; it complements it.
+Smart lifting doesn’t compete with automation.
+It complements it.
 For many companies, semi automated equipment serves as a bridge to full automation, offering:

 - A way to prove ROI before larger investments